Chuni Goswami: An all-rounder in the truest sense

 If there exists a personality in Indian sports, who had a painter’s eye for football canvas and mixed his finicky perfectionism on the field with a pin-up image off it during his playing career, Subimal ‘Chuni‘ Goswami would find no challenger.

-The legendary forward, who at 82 breathed his last in Kolkata on Thursday, was er boy of Indian football, a cricketer par excellence who once took Bengal to the Ranji Trophy final in the 1971-72 season and helped India demolish the mighty West Indies in a tour match.
+The legendary forward, who at 82 breathed his last in Kolkata on Thursday, was the poster boy of Indian football, a cricketer par excellence who once took Bengal to the Ranji Trophy final in the 1971-72 season and helped India demolish the mighty West Indies in a tour match.
 In short, he was an ‘expert’ at everything, be it a tennis racket or a hockey stick.

 Chuni1